Top 10 Best Motability Cars

 There are several engines to choose from – three petrols and a diesel – and four trim levels, from the basic ‘Access’ up to the more luxurious ‘Prestige’ line and the limited edition ‘Techroad’.

-‘Access’ models are fitted with driver and passenger airbags, electric front windows, 16-inch wheels, anti-lock brakes but little more.
+‘Access’ models are fitted with electric front windows, 16-inch wheels, anti-lock brakes but little more.
 Two levels up, the ‘Comfort’ trim adds lots more features, including cruise control, rear parking sensors, full electric windows and extra tinted windows.

 The PIP weekly rental costs start at £49.75 for the 1.6 SCE ‘Access’ model on Motability.
 At the top of the range is the 1.5 Blue DCI ‘Techroad’ five-door, which accounts for the total mobility allowance plus a £2,849 advance payment.